sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Each link in the code blocks will be decorated with two or three CSS classes.

 1. ``sphx-glr-backref-module-*``
-        The module where it the object is documented.
+        The module where the object is documented.
         For example, ``sphx-glr-backref-module-matplotlib-figure``.
 2. ``sphx-glr-backref-type-*``
         The type of the object.
-This is a sanitized intersphinx type, for example a ``py:function`` will have the CSS class ``sphx-glr-backref-type-py-class``.
+This is a sanitized intersphinx type, for example a ``py:class`` will have the CSS class ``sphx-glr-backref-type-py-class``.
 3. ``sphx-glr-backref-instance``
-        A class that is added if the object is an instace of a class (rather than, e.g., a class itself, method, or function).
+        A class that is added if the object is an instance of a class (rather than, e.g., a class itself, method, or function).
         By default, Sphinx-Gallery adds the following CSS in ``gallery.css``: